maramhd/Food-Journal/REPORT.md

 #### 8.1 Testing Methodology

-Testing was performed within the Expo development environment using Expo Go on a physical Android device and the Android emulator.
+Testing was performed within the Expo development environment using Expo Go on a physical Android device .
 The testing approach followed manual workflow-based validation, where each user-facing feature was exercised end-to-end from the UI through to the SQLite database layer.

 The following testing procedures were applied: